 Having this in mind, today I decided to tell you about my favourite 3 day trips to take from London, taking in consideration a relatively short traveling distance.

 Probably my first choice of a day trip from London would be the Cotswolds, the second largest protected landscape in England, after the Lake District.
 You can get there by train going to either Bath, Cheltenham or Gloucester.
-From Oxford there is a dedicated service called the Cotswolds line which passes through some of the villages.
+From Oxford you can take a day tour easier as there is a dedicated service called the Cotswolds line which passes through some of the villages.
 The buses between the villages are not that frequent and so I recommend hiring a car to have the freedom of exploring more.
 If you do want to travel by public transport check out the £10 Discoverer One Day Pass which allows you to unlimited trips in the area and check out the buses schedule here.

 What makes Cotswolds special is the unique landscape of rolling hills and villages built out of yellow oolitic Jurassic limestone.
 The scenery is of a spectacular beauty, especially when the weather is sunny, and you can notice the honey and golden shades of the buildings.